truvami/docs/docs/02 - Getting-started/05-smart label.md

 ##### Steps
 ###### Switch Off

-- Press and hold the power button for 10 seconds.
+- Press and hold the power button firmly for 10 seconds.

 - Release the button – the device will power down.

 ###### Switch On

-- Press the power button briefly (about 0.2 seconds).
+- Press the power button firmly for 1 second..

 - The device will restart and is now reset.